Special thanks to our premier sponsor for making this program possible!

 You will need to provide four meals for your family during your Family Campout weekend – lunch and dinner for Saturday and breakfast and lunch on Sunday.
 Arizona State Parks Family Campout Program will provide propane stoves for cooking as well as healthy snacks and a few essentials listed below.
 You should bring whatever pots, pans, and cooking utensils you will need to prepare your meals.
 Also, please bring eating utensils (forks, knives, spoons) for each member of your family.
 Your everyday home utensils are a fine option.
 We will supply plates, bowls, and cups for your family.
 Be sure to include additional items as necessary for anyone in your family with special dietary concerns.

 If you need to cancel your reservation more than 7 days before your scheduled event date, you can receive a refund minus a $5 non-refundable reservation fee.
 No refunds will be given for cancellations less than 7 days before the campout.
 Please email [email protected] to cancel.

 "Last weekend me and my family went camping through the state family camping program at River Island and it was awesome!
 I loved how much knowledge we came away with and all the activities that were provided for us!
 We would have signed up for the Roper Lake one next month too, but it was all sold out already!
-I'm sure that we will be doing more camping in the future and sign up through the family camping program as well!
+I'm sure that we will be doing more camping in the future and sign up for the family camping program as well!
 One last note...I think I liked the service project of planting the trees the best, because its a way to give back to the community and environment as well!" —Parent, April 28, 2017, attended River Island event